OrghoN/magMomentAnaNotes/transformerDataExtractorInstructions.md

 cp -r /exp/nova/app/users/oneogi/transformeree_data_script/ .
 ```

-First, we can run setup using
+Then we can run setup using

 ```bash
 srt_setup -a
 ```

 This points the private context of novasoft to the test release you just created.
+The above setup  command needs to be run every time you wish to build the test release or convert it into a tarball.

 Now, we are ready to build our test release.
 This can be done using